migueldeicaza/SwiftTerm/README.md

 [`LocalProcessTerminalView`](https://migueldeicaza.github.io/SwiftTerm/Classes/LocalProcessTerminalView.html)
  which is an implementation that connects the `TerminalView` to a Unix pseudo-terminal and runs a command there.

+The iOS view can be connected to an SSH client.

 Both of these rely on the terminal engine (implemented in class `Terminal`).
 The engine itself does not have a user interface, nor